TRUE STORYTELLING, Sicily, August 28 through September 3, 2022

 Of all the changes and innovations in photography that we’ve gotten used to over recent years, the most prominent are certainly those that relate to travel photography.

-The first order of business is understanding what place photographic service has today: the style, content, ideas and definitions of simple and complex projects.
-And, rather importantly, travel planning, photo planning, methodologies for organization once you have arrived on location.
+The first order of business is understanding what place a photographic story has today: the style, content, ideas and definitions of simple and complex projects.
+And, rather importantly, travel planning, storyboard planning, methodologies for organization once you have arrived on location.
 To sum it up: true photographic work.

 It is the workflow, the important process in the life of a photographer, between taking an image and publication or archiving.
 And we will also dedicate time to methods of presentation and the distribution of images, currently something entrusted to the web.